Spotlight on Female Surgeons

 Support Female Surgeons

 Above all, its important to Support Female Surgeons like Dr Rebecca Wyten and encourage your clinic to do the same!
 Was your surgery done by a female surgeon?
 Would you like to see your surgeon speak at a conference, attend a conference and support the research of your surgeon?
 If so, speak up and ask them how you can lend your support and increase visibility of women in surgery!

 Dr Rebecca Wyten is a dedicated surgeon located in Melbourne, Victoria.
 Dr Wyten has undertaken many humanitarian trips overseas during the last 10 years.
-Recently returning from Nepal where she practiced burn surgery through the organisation Open Heart International.
+Recently returning from Nepal where she practised burn surgery through the organisation Open Heart International.

 Please Consult your Plastic and Cosmetic Surgeon for Further Advice Today.

 Each individual’s situation is different.
 What options are best for you, should be best discussed during a consult with Dr Rebecca Wyten.